-Cisco Unified CM Session Management Edition (SME) is essentially a Unified CM cluster with trunk interfaces only and no IP endpoints.
+Cisco Unified CM Session Management Edition (SME) is the recommended trunk and dial plan aggregation platform in multi-site distributed call processing deployments.
+SME is essentially a Unified CM cluster with trunk interfaces only and no IP endpoints.
 It enables aggregation of multiple unified communications systems, referred to as leaf systems.